eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/README.md

 > change to `Strict` in a future release.
 We recommend explicitly setting `ZkResponsePolicy.Strict`
 > in production to prevent unintended full document disclosure when proof generation fails.

+When a ZK proof is successfully generated, the credential is **not consumed** — the credential policy (e.g., one-time-use limits) is not applied, since the actual credential key is never sent to the verifier.
+Credential consumption only occurs when the full document is disclosed (regular path or fallback).

 ## How to contribute

 We welcome contributions to this project.
 To ensure that the process is smooth for everyone